England | Scotland | Wales | Northern Ireland | Ireland

 Sherrington Park Medical Practice402 Mansfield RoadNottingham, NG5 2EJTel: 0115 9858552

 Due to the Coronavirus outbreak we are trying to limit the number of people attending the practice.
-If you would like to register as a new patient then please complete the form below.
-Once you have submitted the form, you will need to attend the practice to sign the forms and provide us with proof of address and photo ID.
-Please DO NOT ATTEND THE PRACTICE phone the practice on 0115 985 8552 before coming down to confirm you are in our catchment and to ensure we are seeing patients.
-Please only call between 1pm - 3pm Monday to Friday
+If you would like to register as a new patient then please complete both forms on the 'Registering Online' tab.
+Please provide your NHS number, this can be obtained by contacting your previous GP practice.
+Once you have submitted the forms the practice will confirm you live within our catchment area and process your registration.

 We are pleased to accept new patients from anywhere within our practice area.